From High School

 Students must have a copy of their high school transcripts forwarded to the registrar within three years of their high school graduation and prior to registering for classes at Wor-Wic.
 In order to be awarded credit for these courses, students must complete at least one 100-level course at Wor-Wic.

 From Standardized Testing Agencies

-Students who completed AP of CLEP exams should have their official score reports sent to Wor-Wic's registrar from the College Board.
+Students who completed AP or CLEP exams should have their official score reports sent to admissions from the College Board.
+Students who have completed Cambridge AICE should send their official transcripts with the scores.
 Students who have completed the IB DP program should have their official transcripts sent by their DP coordinator.
 Copies of high school transcripts are not acceptable.

 The following tables show AP and CLEP equivalences for courses at Wor-Wic:

 We accept credits that have been completed at other regionally-accredited, degree-granting institutions of higher education if the courses are equivalent to and meet the requirements of the student's program of study at Wor-Wic.
 Upon the receipt of official transcripts, transfer credits are evaluated by the registrar on a course-by-course basis.
 You must submit an official transcript from each college or university attended directly to our registrar.
 Transcripts can be sent by mail or online through E-Script or Parchment.
 Please be aware of the following restrictions:

 - Degree-seeking transfer students must complete at least 25 percent (or 15 credits) of their course work at Wor-Wic.

 - If your college operates on a quarter hour system, your credits will be adjusted to semester hours.